LESSON GROUP 2 PART 1

 DOG BATHING AND DRYING BASICS

 Many pet grooming professionals feel the bathing, drying, and prep work are the most important part of the dog grooming process.
 If these steps are not done correctly, the final haircut suffers.
 If you provide world-class bathing, drying, and prep work, it will make the task of performing the haircut far easier.

-Most pet owners have almost no idea what a proper haircut for their dog should consist of, what they DO know is that the dog should feel and smell clean.
+Most pet owners have almost no idea what a proper haircut for their dog should consist of; what they DO know is that the dog should feel and smell clean.
 There should be no knots or tangles in the coat.
-The dog’s nails should be trimmed and after grooming, stool should not stick to their dog’s bottom after they go to the bathroom.
+The dog’s nails should be trimmed, and after grooming, the stool should not stick to their dog’s bottom after going to the bathroom.
 Most things pet owners will notice if they are not done properly will relate to the grooming prep work and not the groom itself.

 When you complete this lesson, you will be able to

 - Properly bathe a dog, including:

 - Rinsing a dog

 - Using a hand dryer

 THE FIRST STEP IN DOG GROOMING IS THE BATH